The Exoplanet Edge: Planets Don't Induce Observable TTVs with a Dominant TTV Period Faster than Half their Orbital Period: Kepler and the Exoplanet Edge

 \subsection{Exoplanet Edge Outliers}

-We now have a set of 327 transiting planets with transit times in the \citet{Holczer2016} catalog that strongly favor ($\Delta$BIC $\geq$ 6) and that are currently thought to be in two-planet systems.
-If there are only two known planets in a stellar system, then the typical default assumption is that observed TTVs are caused by the second planet.
+We now have a set of 327 transiting planets with transit times in the \citet{Holczer2016} catalog that strongly favor the TTV solution ($\Delta$BIC $\geq$ 6) and that are currently thought to be in two-planet systems.
+If there are only two known planets in a stellar system, then the standard default assumption is that observed TTVs are caused by the second planet.
 However, if the observed TTVs are not readily explainable by the orbital characteristics of the perturbing planet, then we can predict that there is likely additional mass in the stellar system that is perturbing the orbit of the transiting planet.
 Specifically, we can take advantage of the exoplanet edge, by asking the following question: do any planets in a hierarchical configuration with an outer perturbing planet on a much wider orbit contain anomalously fast TTVs?
 This is a unique situation, as typically TTV parameter space is so degenerate that it is very difficult to identify a TTV period that is inconsistent with the period of the perturbing planet.
-This can be seen in Figure~\ref{fig: orbital_landscape}, where for any location above the perturbing period, any TTV period can be produced by a number of $P_\mathrm{pert}$/$P_\mathrm{trans}$ values.
+This can be seen in Figure~\ref{fig: orbital_landscape}, where for any TTV period larger than the perturber's orbital period, any TTV period can be produced by a number of $P_\mathrm{pert}$/$P_\mathrm{trans}$ values.

 Of the 327 transiting planets in two-planet systems, 97 of them have an outer planet with orbital periods greater than twice their own orbit ($P_\mathrm{pert}\,>\,2P_\mathrm{trans}$ -- the regions of orbital space where exoplanet edge effects become relevant.
 We can now split these 97 planets into three populations: